Philip Gaskell: Life

 He was born on 6 January 1926 in Highgate, London, the son of John Wellesley Gaskell, director of an engineering company, and his wife, Olive Elizabeth Baker, who was a Quaker.
 He was educated at the Dragon School, Oxford, and at Oundle School.
 In 1947, after army service, he went to King's College, Cambridge, and studied English under Dadie Rylands.

 At Glasgow University, Gaskell worked from 1962 as keeper of the early books in the library, and master of Wolfson Hall.
 He then served as librarian and fellow of Trinity College, Cambridge.
 He was at Trinity and the Wren Library from 1967 to retirement in 1986, initially a period of the Library's reconstruction.

+He held the Sandars Readership in Bibliography in 1978-1979.
+He lectured on Trinity College Library: The First 150 Years.

 Gaskell later taught as a visitor at Caltech during the period 1983–1988, while investigating the possible application of bibliographical techniques to film.
 His pupils included Donald Francis McKenzie, professor of English at Victoria University, Wellington, New Zealand, then Oxford, and James Mosley, librarian of the St Bride printing library.

 Gaskell died at Mawgan-in-Meneage, Cornwall, on 31 July 2001.

+Bibliographic Press

+In 1953, Gaskell followed the suggestion made in 1913 by R. B. McKerrow and founded a bibliographic press in the basement of King's College, Cambridge.
+He named it the Water Lane Press and documented its first two years of activity in the Transactions of the Cambridge Bibliographical Society.

+This press fell into abeyance as Gaskell's interests were focussed elsewhere, until 1974 when he was able to re-establish bibliographical printing in the new Morison Room of the Cambridge University Library.
+Classes on historical printing techniques have been taught there every year since 1974.